Savute Elephant Camp: Information from the owner

 Room types at Savute Elephant Camp

-Savute Elephant Camp offers an oasis type setting in complete luxury.
+Belmond Savute Elephant Lodge offers an oasis type setting in complete luxury.
 All luxury tents are housed on raised wooden platforms, offering great views, and shaded by a traditional African thatch roof.
-The large private decks are furnished with easy chairs and a hammock, ideal for viewing wildlife, or for enjoying a private dinner in complete privacy.
-The tent interiors are luxuriously appointed with such comforts as an en suite bathroom, private fully stocked mini bar, four poster bed complete with mosquito netting, as well as a discreet air conditioning.
-The 12 twin-bedded luxury canvas tents are perfectly suited to the desert air and feature lavishly appointed ensuite bathrooms and dressing areas.
+The large private decks are furnished with easy chairs and a hammock, ideal for viewing wildlife, or for enjoying a private dinner in complete privacy, except for some glowing wild eyes...
+The tent interiors are luxuriously appointed with such comforts as an en suite bathroom, private fully stocked mini bar, four poster bed with mosquito netting, as well as discreet air conditioning.
+The 12 twin-bedded luxury canvas tentsblend beautifully with their surrounding with well appointed ensuite bathrooms and dressing areas.
 They also have private viewing decks and comfortable outdoor lounges overlooking the Channel.
 Amenities include: Individual gas geysers 'His and hers' vanity unit Private viewing deck High-quality Zeiss binoculars Outside lounge, with hammock and ceiling fan Electric heaters Air conditioning Private outdoor showers Mini-bars Tea and coffee making facilities In-room safes Hair dryers Electric overhead fan (24 hour use) 110v/220v plugs for electric razor Facilities for charging video cameras 24 hour DC battery lighting in guest rooms Intercom system to reception

 Activities at Savute Elephant Camp

-Now is a fascinating time to spot birds here.
-The intermittent Savute Channel, dry for 30 years, has recently started flowing past the camp again.
-With it has come a host of new species.
-So dry land birds such as bustards and secretary birds have suddenly been joined by more aquatic varieties.
-Simply sit out on your terrace, especially at dawn and sunset, as they come to splash and drink right in front of your eyes.
+It is a fascinating time to spot birds at Savute as the intermittent Savute Channel, dry for 30 years, is flowing past the camp again.
+With it has come a host of new bird species.
+Dry land birds such as bustards and secretary birds have suddenly been joined by more aquatic varieties.
+Simply sit out on your terrace and watch the show, especially at dawn and sunset, as they come to splash and drink right in front of your eyes.

 Keen birders should also take note of the seasons.
 At certain times of year you may encounter annual migrations such as flocks of carmine bee-eaters on the move.
 Some ride on the backs of kori bustards—an amazing sight.